Hustle28214/ROT-Blog/README.md

 # Special Function

-📝(2024.08.20)Word Count:Depending on React, now we can count words of every single .mdx or.jsx.
+📝(2024.08.20)Word Count: Depending on React, now we can count words of every single .mdx or.jsx.

 ## Install(pnpm)
 ```bash